-Nick Beim focuses primarily on consumer, software, data intelligence and fintech investments, with a particular affinity for online marketplaces and new machine learning applications.
+Nick Beim focuses primarily on artificial intelligence, big data, software and fintech investments.
 He blogs on the economics of innovation at www.nickbeim.com.

 Prior to joining Venrock, Nick was a General Partner at Matrix Partners and worked in the technology groups at McKinsey and Goldman Sachs.